meshcloud/meshcloud-docs/docs/meshstack.meshmarketplace.dashboard-tutorial.md

 ---
-id: meshstack.osb-dashboard
+id: meshstack.meshmarketplace.dashboard-tutorial
-title: Implementing a Dashboard
+title: "Tutorial: Dashboards"
 ---

 Service Brokers can offer dashboards for their service instances.
 Users can use the dashboard to interact with the service, e.g. for monitoring and service configuration.
 This tutorial explains how to implement a dashboard for the meshMarketplace.